teejays/matchapi/README.md

 - **POST** `/<auth_user_id>/v2/like`: represents a new _like_ action.
 This functionality was not included in previous version of the like API.
 Sample request: `curl -X "POST" localhost:8080/{userid}/v2/like -d '{"ReceiverID": 3}'`

 ### Testing
-Testing has been implemented at both the unit and integration level using table tests.
+Testing has been implemented at both the unit and integration level for User entities.
+Because of a lack of time, Like entity is not covered by tests unfortunately.
 All tests have been written using Go's standard `testing` package.
 HTTP handler tests have been implemented using the `net/http/httptest` package.
 You can run the tests using: `make test`

 ### Tech Stack